tjjames230/ToP-tic-tac-toe/notes.md

 END GAME

-- while loop during the entire game
-- play best out of 3 rounds
 - update scoreboard after each round
-- final message saying who the winner is (or if there is a tie)
+- message should pop up and announce the winner
-- disable all buttons except for the reset
+- reset will set the scores back to 0
+- otherwise rounds will continue to add up